UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 In this guide it is preteded to explain the whole process to implement DNN inference on Zedboard.
 Software tools that have to be installed, creation of the hardware description project, configuration of an Operating System project to use this harware description with the ZedBoard, installation of Edge AI compilation tools and inference of several DNN models such as mobilenetv1, mobilenetv2 and inceptionv1.

+> NOTE: In the following sections, this symbol `#` indicates that the commands displayed are being executed in the board, while `$` indicates that commands are being executed in the host.

 ### Table of Contents

 - [Prerequisites](#prereqisites)